James Connolly: Farm-labour cooperation

 By the time of his return from America in 1910, the combined effects of continued emigration and land reform was effecting a profound social transformation.
 In Labour in Irish History, Connolly recalls the words of Wolfe Tone: “Our freedom must be had at all hazards.
 If the men of property will not help us they must fall; we will free ourselves by the aid of that large and respectable class of the community – the men of no property.”
 But after the Wyndham Act (1903), the peasant "was, or else was well on the way to becoming, a freehold farmer--a man of property".
 Unmoved by what Connolly supposed was their "memory of the common ownership and common control of land by their ancestors", it was a status they would defend it with tenacity.

-A "large self-confident class of farmer owners" was shifting the balance of class forces in Catholic Ireland against Connolly's identification of the national cause with labour.
+A "large self-confident class of farmer owners", in this view, was shifting the balance of class forces in Catholic Ireland against Connolly's identification of the national cause with labour.
 Their emancipation from taxation imposed in the working-class interest would be "the main economic achievement of independence".
 Yet while claiming that the "system of petty farming conveys no hope to the minds of the working class", Connolly believed in the possibility of a farm-labour alliance.
 A feature of the transition from tenancy to ownership in countryside was the establishment of creameries and other agricultural co-operatives.
 Participation was often reluctant, and generally failed to support broader networks, but the image was created abroad of Irish farmers as "co-operative trailblazers".

 In The Reconquest of Ireland (1915), Connolly celebrates the development and, recalling the co-operative stores his union had opened in Dublin after the Lock-out, "confidently" predicts that, "in the very near future", the labour movement will create its own "crop of co-operative enterprises".
 The stage would then be set for town and country to heal their "latent antagonism" and converge on a common ideal — the "Co-operative Commonwealth".
 It was a seeming mixture of "Sinn Féinism, Co-operativism, and Municipalism" for which he was criticised by his friend, and editor of the paper Connolly had established in Scotland, The Socialist, John Carstairs Matheson.